pranavi-apk/photobooth/README.md

 ---

-_"Every moment captured is a memory preserved, and every photo strip tells a story that's uniquely yours."_
+📸 _Every snapshot tells a story.
+Every photo strip is a memory.
+And every message is a reminder that distance is only physical._

 Made with 💖, a little nostalgia, and a whole lot of heart.